OfficialAkitaInu/SmartContracts/README.md

 pip install -r requirements.txt
 ```

+However, to run the tests (and efficiently develop) we have created a docker-compose environment with this code and Algorand's TestNet.
+You can run your favorite IDE and the changes to files will be made live inside the `smartcontracts` container.

 ### 3. Create a fund a test wallet
 It's recommended that you create and fund a wallet that you use only for development.
 If in the case you accidentally upload your key, you'll upload the test wallet's key and